JoshOrndorff/LearnRholangByExample/lesson2-Receiving/index.md

 ### Exercise
-Order another drink from the coffee shop
+Order a second drink from the coffee shop

 ### Exercise
 Change the acknowledgement message